Loket

 Loket (/cs/; Elbogen) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It has about 3,100 inhabitants.
-The town is known for the Loket Castle, a 12th-century Gothic castle.
+It has about 3,000 inhabitants.
+The town proper is located on the Ohře River in the Slavkov Forest highland.

+Loket was founded in the first third of the 13th century at the latest.
 The historic town centre is well preserved and is protected as an urban monument reservation.
+The most important monument is the Loket Castle, a 12th-century Gothic castle.

 Administrative division

 Loket consists of four municipal parts (in brackets population according to the 2021 census):